sales@effectrode.com

 by Phil Taylor

-It’s not so much as case of old verses the new tubes as Russian verses American tubes.
+Old tubes verses new tubes is really a case of Soviet tubes verses American tubes.
 [Photo shows a custom tube chess set made by Paul Fryer in 2009]

 The Space Race